 Dual supply systems are those in which two different grades of water are available in separate piping systems.
 An example is a sink supplying water directly from the incoming water service while other fixtures are fed from a storage tank.

 Most commonly this secondary supply comes from a hot water tank and is piped separately to the cold water.

-For buildings with around 28 floors, there should be two different heating systems serving half the building each.
-This means you would need to install a heat exchanger either in a sub-station on the ground floor, or a separate sub-station on the 15th floor.
+For buildings with around 28 floors there should be two different heating systems.
+These will be serving half the building each.
+You would therefore need to install a heat exchanger either in a sub-station on the ground floor or a separate sub-station on the 15th floor.

 A heat exchanger transfers heat from one fluid to another without the two ever coming into contact.